mfthomps/Labtainers/docs/labdesigner.md

 organizing exercises to achieve those objectives.
 The Labtainer framework does not specifically address any of that.
 Rather, the framework is intended to allow you to focus more time on the design of the lab and less time on mitigating and explaining system administration burdens you are placing on students and instructors.
 The framework does not require lab designers to program or create scripts.
-The lab designer primarily interacts with the framework by editing configuration files, which affect the student's execution environment and the optional automated assessment of student activity.
+The lab designer primarily interacts with the framework by editing configuration files which affect the student's execution environment and the optional automated assessment of student activity.